The House on Sorority Row: Filming

-The budget for the film was $300,000.
+The initial budget for the film was $300,000.
 However, the production ran out of funds midway through filming, and Rosman had to secure a loan from a cousin in Los Angeles in order to complete the film.
 Throughout principal photography, the cast stayed at Koinonia, a farm retreat in Pikesville where they lived together in "dorm-like" conditions.
 The film was a non-Screen Actors Guild production, and Kozak and McNeil both recall receiving $50 per diem compensation for their days on set.

 While principal photography occurred exclusively in Maryland, additional transitional shots and pickups were completed in Los Angeles.
-Among these included the shot of Davidson's character being impaled through the eye with the cane.
+Among these included the shot of Davidson's character Vicki being impaled through the eye with the cane.

 Post-production

 Film Ventures International, an independent distributor, purchased the film for distribution after principal photography was complete, and also gave the filmmakers an additional $125,000 to complete post-production (the majority of which went toward scoring and mixing the film).
 In an interview with director Mark Rosman, it was revealed that Lois Kelso Hunt's performance is entirely dubbed, as her natural speaking voice was deemed not "scary" enough for the role of Mrs. Slater.
 While her demeanor and performance were apt, Rosman found her voice not as husky as he had envisioned.

 According to Rosman, Film Ventures requested two changes to the final cut of the film: The first was that the opening flashback scene, which was shot in black and white, be colorized; the sequence was then color-tinted to be black and blue.
 The second change was in regards to the original ending.
 In the director's original ending, Katherine is discovered floating dead in the pool, apparently Eric's final victim.
 Film Ventures felt the ending too downbeat, so as a result Katherine survives in the finished version.